lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 ## Download assets {#download-assets}

-Brand Portal users can view and download the accessible renditions based on the asset [download configurations](#configure-download).
+Brand Portal users can download multiple assets, folders containing assets, and collections from the Brand Portal interface.

 >[!NOTE]
 >
->Contact the Brand Portal administrator if you do not have permissions to access or download the renditions from your Brand Portal interface.
+>Contact the Brand Portal administrator if you do not have permissions to access or download the renditions.

 If the user has access to renditions, one is provided with the enhanced **[!UICONTROL Download]** dialog with the following capabilities:
 * View all the available renditions of any asset in the download list.